Lab 13 - Implement and test a conditional access policy

 Microsoft Entra conditional access is an advanced feature of Microsoft Entra ID that allows you to specify detailed policies that control who can access your resources.
 Using Conditional Access, you can protect your applications by limiting users’ access based on things like groups, device type, location, and role.

-4. On the Security page, in the left navigation, select Conditional access.
+2. In the left navigation, under Entra ID, select Conditional access.

-5. On the Overview (Preview), click + Create new policy.
+3. On the Overview, select + Create new policy.

 Screen image displaying the Conditional Access page with New policy highlighted

-7. Under Assignments, select 0 users and groups selected.
+5. Under Assignments, select 0 users or agents(Preview) selected.

-9. In the Select pane, select DebraB account and then select Select.
+7. In the Select users and groups pane, select DebraB account and then select Select.

-11. Verify Cloud apps is selected and then select Select apps, then select None in the select section.
+9. Verify Resources (formerly cloud apps) is selected and then select Select resources, then in the Select specific resources select None.

-12. In the Select pane, search for Sway and select Sway and then select Select.
+10. In the Resources pane, search for Sway and select Sway and then select Select.

 Screen image displaying a new conditional access policy with policy settings highlighted